-Providers performing RN Care Coordination must be able to coordinate both long term care and acute care services for these children to ensure fully integrated care to prevent overlap of services and fully manage the needs of this population.
+Providers performing care coordination must be able to coordinate both long term care and acute care services for these children to ensure fully integrated care to prevent overlap of services and fully manage the needs of this population.
 All Care Service Organizations (CSO) must have the following:

-1. The ability to interface with SCDHHS quality management, billing processes, and Phoenix software capability for treatment plan development.
+- 1. The ability to interface with DHHS quality management, billing processes, and Phoenix software capability for treatment plan development. - 2.
+Enrolled and contracted with DHHS as a qualified provider.

-2. Enrolled and contracted with SCDHHS as a qualified provider.
+Verification of Provider Qualifications

-Verification of Provider Qualifications Entity Responsible for Verification:
+Entity Responsible for Verification: